 Yes.

-In this case, we recommended having a qualified contractor sister the damaged joist by attaching a new structural member alongside the compromised one.
+In this case, we recommended having a qualified contractor sister the damaged joist — attaching a new structural member alongside the compromised one.

-This is a widely accepted repair method when performed correctly and restores much of the joist's original strength.
+Sistering is a widely accepted repair method when performed correctly, and it restores much of the joist's original strength.
+The framing repair itself is carpentry, not plumbing; we document what we find and refer the structural work honestly.

-Repairing the framing was a far better solution than ignoring the problem and hoping it would never cause issues.
+Repairing the framing was a far better answer than ignoring the problem and hoping it never causes issues.

 Did the Homeowner Really Need an $11,000 Ceiling Repair?